reddeupenn/Project3-CUDA-Path-Tracer/README.md

 * Depth of field
-  * By shifting the camera around the its focal length, we can produce a blur that increases with the distance from the focal point.
+  * By rotating the camera around its focal length, we can produce a blur that increases with the distance from the focal point.
 This in effect generated a depth of field similar to a camera focusing with a large aperture.
     Rotating the camera around it's focal point is not always straight forward because of the axis alignment